Stuffed cabbage leaves or Golubtsy is another recipe that would be great to cook together with other people.

 For the cabbage:

-1. Separate the cabbage leaves while making them soft and pliable by boiling the head of cabbage in a pot of water for about 10 minutes.
-Take the cabbage out and let it cool off for 10 minutes, reserving the water.
+- Boil the head of cabbage in a pot of water for about 10 minutes to separate the cabbage leaves and make them soft and pliable.
+Then, take the cabbage out and let it cool off for 10 minutes, reserving the water.

-2. Turn the cabbage over and cut the individual cabbage leaves at the stem.
-You can do this one leaf at a time starting with the outer-most leaf, or all at once as if you were cutting the core out of a tomato.
+- Turn the cabbage over and cut the individual cabbage leaves at the stem.
+You can do this one leaf at a time, starting with the outer-most leaf, or all at once as if cutting the core out of a tomato.

 For the stuffing:

-1. In a big skillet sauté onions in olive oil for about 5 minutes, until golden.
+- In a big skillet, sauté onions in olive oil for about 5 minutes, until golden.

-2. Rinse quinoa or rice and add it to the onions, mixing together, adding enough cabbage water just covering the mixture, reduce heat and simmer for 10-15 minutes.
+- Rinse the quinoa or rice and add it to the onions, mixing together.
+Add enough cabbage water to cover the mixture, reduce the heat, and simmer for 10-15 minutes.

-3. In a big bowl combine ground meats, garlic, half of bunch of herbs and the onion/quinoa or onion/rice mixture.
-Add salt (2 tsp) and pepper and mix well, use your hand at the end to ensure even distribution.
+- In a big bowl, combine ground meat, garlic, half of the bunch of herbs, and the onion/quinoa or onion/rice mixture.
+Add salt (2 tsp) and pepper and mix well.
+Use your hand at the end to ensure even distribution.

 Putting it all together:

-2. Take a cabbage leaf and place some stuffing in the middle, making sure you have enough cabbage on all sides to tuck in.
+- Take a cabbage leaf and place some stuffing in the middle, ensuring you have enough cabbage on all sides to tuck in.
 Roll up, starting with the end of the leaf where it was attached to the stem.

-4. Continue rolling cabbage leaves and packing them tightly into the pot until all the stuffing and leaves are used up.
+- Continue rolling cabbage leaves and packing them tightly into the pot until you use up all the stuffing and leaves.
 You might have 2 or 3 layers of cabbage rolls.

-5. Pour the leftover cabbage water into the pot with stuffed cabbage leaves, just to cover them and bring to a boil, make sure to skim off the impurities if they rise to the top of the pot.
+- Pour the leftover cabbage water into the pot with the stuffed cabbage leaves, just to cover them, and bring to a boil; make sure to skim off the impurities if they rise to the top of the pot.
 Lower the heat, add the tomatoes and simmer for about 45 minutes.

-6. Taste the broth and adjust the seasoning.
+- Taste the broth and adjust the seasoning.
 Sprinkle the rest of the fresh herbs and take off the heat.
-Serve with sour cream or crème fraÎche if you don’t have dairy sensitivities.
-Enjoy with Pickled Carrot with Ginger or Crunchy Dill Pickles.
+Serve with sour cream or crème fraÎche.
+Enjoy with Pickled Carrots with Ginger or Crunchy Dill Pickles.